Friday, 24 March 2023

 • Writing a caption to go along with one of the pictures from "Dinosaur Roar!", using describing words to match the picture.

-• Moving on to the phase "Growing 6, 7, 8" in our Mathematics sessions, thinking about and comparing the numbers 6-8.
+• Moving on to the phase "Mass and Capacity" in our Mathematics sessions, thinking about how much things weigh or how much they hold.

 Have a lovely weekend